 With its long beach, calm harbor and friendly locals, Essaouria has developed into one of the more tranquil spots in Morocco.
 Windsurfers glide over the waves, the call of seagulls echo, and fishing boats pull into harbor.
-The salt air here is a crisp respite after a few days in Marrakeah or in the heat of the desert.
+The salt air here is a crisp respite after a few days in Marrakesh or the heat of the Sahara.

-Fun Essaouira Fact: And if you are a “Game of Thrones” fan, you will recognize Essaouria as the backdrop from where Daenerys Targaryen purchased her army of Unsullied soldiers.
+Fun Essaouira Fact: If you are a Game of Thrones fan, you will recognize Essaouria as the backdrop from where Daenerys Targaryen purchased her army of Unsullied soldiers.

 Here is a map of the Essaouira medina.
 We include a similar map in each itinerary packet that travelers receive before their tour takes place with us at Journey Beyond Travel.

-What to Do
+Essaouira Travel Guide: What to Do

 Take a Cruise – At the port is a sailing tour that takes place from 10:30am – 2:30pm.
 It is best to book the day before and the cruise is weather dependent.
 Sunset cruises also available.
 For both cruises, tea and Moroccan pastries are served.